Skip to main content

 Path concepts

-While the id property can uniquely identify a rule or group, an id won't naturally indicate anything about the position of the object within the query hierarchy.
-For that reason, React Query Builder uses the concept of a "path" to locate and update query objects.
+While the id property uniquely identifies rules and groups, it doesn't indicate their position within the query hierarchy.
+React Query Builder uses a "path" concept to locate and update query objects based on their structural position.

 // [] (the root group)